ezekg/graphite/README.md

 ### Directory tree

 Each font-family should have it's own folder inside of the top-level fonts directory.
-Font-family directory name should match the name specified in the actual font filename.
+The font-family directory name should match the name specified in the actual font filename.

 ```
 root